Amateur pornography: Home movies and videos

 The term "realcore" has been used to describe digital amateur porn, which arose due to the combination of cheap digital cameras and the World Wide Web in the late 90s.
 The term refers both to how porn is made, with simple cameras and a documentary style, and how it is distributed, mostly for free, in web communities or Usenet newsgroups.
 The term was invented by Sergio Messina, who first used it at the Ars Electronica Symposium in 2000, and was subsequently adopted by a number of authors and experts.
 Messina has written a book on the subject, entitled Realcore, the digital porno revolution.

 Amateur porn has also influenced the rise of the celebrity sex tape, featuring stars like Scott Stapp, Kid Rock, Pamela Anderson, Paris Hilton, and Kim Kardashian.
 The increase of free amateur porn "tube sites" has allowed homemade films to be uploaded across multiple tube sites on the internet, like Pornhub or XVideos.
 Due to the popularity of social networks, people can also connect with other amateur porn enthusiasts to discuss and share their sex life on platforms solely for this purpose.
 There are sites with an open or "closed until verification" community where people can freely share their own pictures or watch amateurs videos directly from those who record them.

 Literature: sex stories

 The internet has also affected amateur authors sharing their pornographic stories.
 Text is much easier to disseminate than images and so from the early 1990s amateurs were contributing stories to usenet groups such as alt.sex.stories and also to online repositories.
 While most commercial sites charge for image content, story content is usually free to view and is funded by pop-up or banner advertising.
 Story submission and rating depends on registration as a user, but this is also usually free.
-Example sites include Literotica, True Dirty Stories and Lust Library.